ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Replay` -> Ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items
 * `Concat` -> Emit the emissions from two or more Observables without interleaving them
 * `Merge` -> Combine multiple Observables into one by merging their emissions
+* `Defer` -> The Defer operator waits until an observer subscribes to it, and then it generates an Observable, typically with an Observable factory function.
+It does this afresh for each subscriber, so although each subscriber may think it is subscribing to the same Observable, in fact each subscriber gets its own individual sequence.

 * Coming More
 ## TODO